IntentArchitect/Intent.Modules/docsProject/articles/UserManual/Domain.md

 ![Image of the Domain Model View](../../images/UserManual/DomainModelView.png)

 ### 1. Views
 These are the views of the domain model, or sub sections of the domain model.
-This tool allows for mutliple views to be created ontop a single domain model.
-This allows for creating simplified views or perspective based views ontop of the unlying domain model.
+This tool allows for multiple views to be created on top of a single domain model.
+This allows for creating simplified views or perspective based views on top of the underlying domain model.

 ### 2. Domain Model Artifacts
 These artifacts would be the basic model i.e. the UML Classes and their properties, plus the associations between them.